 Therefore, researchers have now directed their attention to finding sustainable and eco-friendly materials to be alternative sound absorbers.

-Expanded Clay Aggregate (ECA) or Lightweight Expanded Clay Aggregate (LECA) is a round pellet structure produced by firing natural clay at temperature of 1200°C. The result is a hard, honeycombed structure of interconnecting voids within the aggregate.
+Expanded Clay Aggregate (ECA®) or Lightweight Expanded Clay Aggregate is a round pellet structure produced by firing natural clay at a temperature of 1200°C. The result is a hard, honeycombed structure of interconnecting voids within the aggregate.
 The particles formed are round in shape and generally range in size from 0-30 mm.
-Expanded Clay Aggregate (ECA) or Lightweight Expanded Clay Aggregate (LECA) is very much bio-degradable, environment friendly, sustainable and cost effective solution for sound or acoustic insulation.
+Expanded Clay Aggregate (ECA®) or Lightweight Expanded Clay Aggregate is a very much bio-degradable, environment-friendly, sustainable, and cost-effective solution for sound or acoustic insulation.